fgcsl/BGA/README.md

 2. Make a new directory - medusa_out
     ```
     $ mkdir medusa_out
+    cp spades/scaffolds.fasta medusa_out
     ```
 3. Inside medusa_out directory create a new folder Ref then download chromosome and plasmid reference data and Merge Chromosome and Plasmid and save it as full genome.
 If reference have 2 choromosome only then you can merge and save it full genome or if 3-4 plasmid then also do same merege all and make it full genome.
+    **keep only merge file inside Ref directory**
     ```
     $ cd medusa_out
     $ mkdir Ref
     $ cat Ref_A45_chr.fasta Ref_A45_p.fasta > medusa_out/Ref/Ref_A45_full.fasta
-    Ref_A45_chr.fasta Ref_A45_plasmid.fasta reference file yoy can download it from NCBI (https://www.ncbi.nlm.nih.gov/genome/169?genome_assembly_id=901025)
+    Ref_A45_chr.fasta Ref_A45_plasmid.fasta reference file you can download it from NCBI (https://www.ncbi.nlm.nih.gov/genome/169?genome_assembly_id=901025).
     ```
 4. Copy the scaffolds file to current directory (scaffolds.fasta from the spades directory) Create new environment and install medusa